The Research School Religion Values Society

-The RVS Research school is a collaboration between ten institutions in Norway and Sweden: Uppsala University (UU), Umeå University (UMU), VID Specialized University (VID), Norwegian University of Science and Tecnology (NTNU), Volda University College (HiVO), University of Oslo (UiO), University of Agder (UiA), University of Bergen (UiB), University of Trpmsø (UiT) and MF Norwegian School of Theology.
+The RVS Research school is a collaboration between ten institutions in Norway and Sweden: Uppsala University (UU), Umeå University (UMU), VID Specialized University (VID), Norwegian University of Science and Tecnology (NTNU), Volda University College (HiVO), University of Oslo (UiO), University of Agder (UiA), University of Bergen (UiB), University of Trpmsø (UiT) and MF Norwegian School of Theology, Religion and Society.
 The RVS Research School has a close relationship with Boston University (BU), in the US, through a bi-annual BU-RVS seminar, exchange of PhD-students and the contribution of senior academic personell at BU to the RVS.

 The RVS Research School is hosted by MF Norwegian School of Theology, Religion and Society.

 A wide pool of academic disciplines is relevant to the study of religion - values and society: Theology, religious studies, educational sciences, (social) pedagogics, missiology, sociology (of religion), political science, social anthropology, psychology (of religion) etc. The participating institutions in various ways engage in research and teaching of these academic disciplines.
 By focusing on the interplay between religion – values – society, the research school defines its area of interest by these phenomena and the mutual interaction, interplay and different possible connection they may have, and not from the scholarly disciplines represented in the partaking institutions.
 Thus, the research school contributes represents a new field of expertise and insight, which may also have an impact upon already existing academic disciplines and the way in which these disciplines are taught and studied at the participating institutions.